Patrick4350/slither-Quest/README.md

 - **High Score Tracking**: Your high score is saved and displayed.
 - **Sound Effects**: Enjoy sound effects for movement, collisions, and game over.
 - **Game Over**: The game ends when the snake collides with itself or the walls, and your high score is updated.
+- **Loading Screen**: A custom loading animation is displayed when the game is initializing.

 ## Gameplay